UpasakaRickicki/buddhadust/pts-ebooks/mn/README.md

 ### 4b.
 Remove Text Links
-DotAll = OFF | Minimal Match = ON | Wrap = ON
+*This RegEx will remove any hyperlink or anchor tags* DotAll = OFF | Minimal Match = ON | Wrap = ON

 `<\/?a(?:(?= )[^>]*)?>` (matches ALL anchor tags) (6888)

 ### 4c.
 Restore Note Links
+*This RegEx will restore the hyperlinks for the footnotes that were previously renamed.*

 DotAll = OFF | Wrap = ON

 Find: